Oleson-Cybersec/DevSecOps_Environment/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 52.246.248.118 (Public IP address of the loadbalancer that distributes to the Web VM's)

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+-Filebeats
+-Metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-Filebeats logs files and activities of a system to review on Kibana -Metricbbeats periodically collects metrics and statistics of a system to review on Kibana

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: